packetdefender/EVPN-Blog-Series/README.md

 - The Linux image that I have used is located here: <https://bit.ly/3V4lGNG>
   - The username is root and the password is eve

-## Lab Sections, with links to Youtube / Blog
+## Lab Sections, with links to Blog

 |      Lab       | Blog Link |
 | :------------: | :-------: |